 // Every presentation will include clear and actionable takeaways, and every session will include practical case studies which provide ‘how to’ insights

-// Workshops will be professionally facilitated with an output-focussed agenda – these outputs will be captured and shared with all delegates in a dedicated afterwards
+// Workshops will be professionally facilitated with an output-focussed agenda – these outputs will be captured and shared with all delegates afterwards

 // QR Codes will be placed around the event and displayed during sessions, linking through to relevant content outputs